novoalab/EpiNano/README.md

 - Current trained SVM models will only be accurate if the data has been base-called with the same.
 We are working on training new models for data base-called using Guppy, as well as working on improving the current models by including additional features.
 - If you are using a different base-calling algorithm version, you can still use EpiNano to extract features (i.e. 'errors'), but the SVM predictions (ProbM) will not be accurate.
 - You can use EpiNano as a feature extractor to predict RNA modifications based on alterations in base-called features (as used [here](https://www.biorxiv.org/content/10.1101/2020.07.06.189969v2)), as well as use the pre-trained SVMs to detect m6A RNA modifications (as used [here](https://www.nature.com/articles/s41467-019-11713-9))
+- Please note that if you use pre-trained m6A models, your data should be base-called with the SAME base-calling algorithm and version (i.e. Albacore 2.1.7).

 ## Pre-requisites